 Some employees who also have the same treaty nationality of the U.S. company may also be eligible for an E-1 visa.
 To qualify for an E-1 visa, whether as an individual or a U.S. enterprise which is engage in trade, the following is required:

-- The principal trader, executive, manager, essential employee, or other high specialized employees of the enterprise must be a citizen of the treaty country.
+- The applicant, whether an executive, manager, essential employee, or highly specialized employee, must hold citizenship of the treaty country.

-- The international trade must be substantial, meaning that there is a sizable and continuing volume of trade.
+- The international trade must be substantial, implying a significant and continuous volume of trade.

-- More than 50 percent of the international trade involved must be between the U.S. and the treaty country.
+- More than 50% of the international trade involved must be between the U.S. and the treaty country.

-- You must be an essential employee, employed in a supervisory or executive capacity, or possess highly specialized skills essential to the efficient operation of the firm.
+- The applicant must be an essential employee, working in a supervisory or executive capacity, or possess highly specialized skills essential to the firm’s operation.
 Ordinary skilled or unskilled workers do not qualify.